-We have been discussing memories and world models.
-Th example we studied in depth (the lawn-mower) used an analogical representation.
-But, for agents that live in 'rich' environments (e.g. physical buildings or complex virtual worlds such as the Internet), analogical representations are often not expressive enough.
+We're looking at agents that think ahead.
+We've seen that this is a process of simulation, but also of search.
+And we've spent some time looking at efficiency issues.
+But we've done all of this while using iconic representations of the states.
+And the problem with these representations is that, for agents that live in 'rich' environments (e.g. physical buildings or complex virtual worlds such as the Internet), iconic representations are often not expressive enough.
 They do not lend themselves well to expressing the following kinds of knowledge about states of the world: